christianrondeau/GoToWindow/README.md

 **Alpha** - [Download](https://github.com/christianrondeau/GoToWindow/releases)

 No more need for alt-tabbing through dozens of windows, or looking for your windows in the task bar.
-Simply press a shortcut, type a few letters from the window title or process name and press enter.
+Simply press `Alt` + `Tab`, type a few characters from the window title or process name you want to switch to and press enter.

 For the keyboard maniacs.